rotte2000217/Metyl/README.md

 ```

 By default, the ecommerce site locates at port 3000.
-Open http://localhost:3000 to getting started!
+Open http://localhost:3000 to get started!

 ## WebBanHang